Homotopy categories of unbounded complexes of projective modules: Counit morphism for the adjoint pair

 \begin{theorem} Let $X \in \K$ and $0 \leq i \leq n$.
 Then $\Delta ^{(n, i)}(X)$ has a finite $\F$-resolution of length $n-i-1$.
 In this case $\Delta ^{(n, i)}(X)$ is isomorphic in $\K$ to the contraction of such a finite $\F$-resolution. \end{theorem}

-\begin{remark} { } \begin{enumerate} \item If $R$ is a Gorenstein ring of dimension zero (i.e. a self-injective algebra), then we can take all the $a_i$ are isomorphisms and hence one can take $L_i=0$ for all $0 \leq i < n$.
+\begin{remark} { } \begin{enumerate} \item If $R$ is a Gorenstein ring of dimension zero (i.e. a self-injective algebra), then we can take all the $a_i$ {to be} isomorphisms and hence one can take $L_i=0$ for all $0 \leq i < n$.
 Thus we have $\underline{\Delta ^{(n, i)} (X)} =0$ or $ \Delta ^{(n, i)}(X) \in \F$ for all $0 \leq i \leq n$.
-Moreover for any choice of $a_i$ the sequence (\ref{Lsequence}) is a split sequence in this case. \item Let $S$ be a multiplicatively closed subset of $R$.
-Then it is clear that the construction of the diagram (\ref{Lsequence}) is commutative with taking localization by $S$.
-As a consequence of this, we observe an isomorphism
+Moreover for any choice of $a_i$ the sequence (\ref{Lsequence}) is a split sequence in this case. {See Corollary \ref{Gor dim 0} and Remark \ref{remark on omega}.} \item Let $S$ be a multiplicatively closed subset of $R$.
+Then localizing by $S$ and going through the whole procedure again leads to the localization of the sequence (\ref{Lsequence}).
+As a consequence, we observe an isomorphism